arnavs/networks-paper/README.md

 # networks.jl

-Provides an API around the model described in Fogli and Veldkamp, "Germs, Social Networks, and Growth." (forthcoming).
+Provides an Julia v0.6 API around the model described in Fogli and Veldkamp, "Germs, Social Networks, and Growth."

 date: 2017-09-24